 CORE data model

-The CORE data model in Snowflake serves as the foundational architecture that outlines the overall structure and relationships within Coveo Usage Analytics (Coveo UA) data.
-In analytics, raw events can be challenging to interpret, therefore the normalized format of the data model is helpful, as it offers a clear domain model which simplifies data analysis.
+The CORE data model in Snowflake serves as the foundational architecture that defines the structure and relationships of Coveo Analytics data.
+Raw events can be challenging to interpret.
+The data model organizes them into a normalized format with a clear domain model which makes it easier to understand and query the data.

 Note

-The COMMON schema in Snowflake is similar to accessing a comprehensive data warehouse for your analytics needs.
+The schemas available in Snowflake are similar to accessing a comprehensive data warehouse for your analytics needs.

-The schema covers a wide range of metrics and dimensions pertinent to different Coveo services, offering you a detailed roadmap of the data landscape.
-It helps you understand and use the data effectively, ensuring that you can interpret and query the data accurately.
+The schemas cover a wide range of metrics and dimensions pertinent to different Coveo services, offering you a detailed roadmap of the data landscape.
+They help you understand and use the data effectively, ensuring that you can interpret and query the data accurately.

-Whether it’s for generating custom reports or optimizing data-driven strategies, the COMMON schema provides the required foundational structure to do so.
-More specifically, it allows you to:
+Whether it’s for generating custom reports or optimizing data-driven strategies, these schemas provide the required foundational structure to do so.

 -